advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-level.md

 ---

-Users can customize the frequency and the number of notifications send each time according to their own needs.
+Users can customize the frequency and the number of notifications send each time according to their needs.
 The default level is "Critical" that is sent instantly.

 ### Level Parameters {#webhook-parameters}